eth_sign - BNB Smart Chain

-Use eth_sign in the JSON-RPC API Interface to sign data with a specific account on the BSC protocol.
+eth_sign in the JSON-RPC API Interface allows signing data with a specific account's private key on the BSC protocol efficiently.

 Supported Networks